 Dance Instructor Salary

 The larger portion of Dance Instructors in the United States are women.
 Median pay in this female-dominated area goes for around $20.55 per hour.
-Geography and career length each impact pay for this group, with the former having the largest influence.
-Nearly one in ten claim medical and dental insurance and less than one-tenth get vision coverage.
-Work is enjoyable for Dance Instructors, who typically claim high levels of job satisfaction.
-This snapshot results from replies to PayScale's salary survey.
+Geography is the biggest factor affecting pay for this group, followed by career duration.
+The majority of Dance Instructors claim high levels of job satisfaction.
+Close to a tenth get medical and dental insurance, and less than one-tenth get vision plans, too.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Dance Instructor